 To offset the impact of the plant’s construction, ODEC and Dominion Virginia Power, worked together to create 36 acres of forested and wetland habitat, convert 16 acres of previous farmland into a wetlands mitigation bank, establish 160-acres of waterfowl habitat and donate 82.5 acres to the Staunton River Battlefield State Park.

 Demonstrating ongoing support for the development of renewable facilities, ODEC has entered into several long-term projects converting wind and landfill gas into energy totaling over 270 megawatts of capacity.

-Links to our member-owners who currently offer some type of renewable power or credits to consumers who wish to support the growth of renewable power sources are listed below.
+All of our member-owners currently offer some type of renewable power or credits to consumers who wish to support the growth of renewable power sources: